 Chaparral is a somewhat small town located in the state of New Mexico.
 With a population of 14,878 people and two constituent neighborhoods, Chaparral is the 14th largest community in New Mexico.

-Chaparral is a blue-collar town, with 39.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Chaparral is generally considered to be a blue-collar town.
+39.45% of the Chaparral workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chaparral is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Chaparral who work in sales jobs (11.33%), teaching (8.96%), and personal care services (7.30%).

 In Chaparral, however, the average commute to work is quite long.
 On average, people spend 31.88 minutes each day getting to work, which is significantly higher than the national average.